-It is a great pleasure for me to welcome you to the new website of the Canadian Superior Courts Judges Association (CSCJA).
+It is a great pleasure for me to welcome you to the website of the Canadian Superior Courts Judges Association (CSCJA).
 Founded in 1979, the CSCJA represents nearly all federally-appointed judges in Canada.
-Its objectives include protecting and enhancing judicial independence, giving judges a forum where they can meet and exchange on issues of common interest, contributing to the education of judges and the improvement of the administration of justice, and dealing with issues concerning the review of judicial conduct.
+Its objectives include protecting and enhancing judicial independence, giving judges a forum where they can meet and exchange on issues of common interest, contributing to the education of judges, the improvement of the administration of justice, and dealing with issues concerning the review of judicial conduct.

 I close by thanking you for visiting our website.
-I hope it will give you a better understanding of the Canadian Superior Courts Judges Association and the efforts it makes on your behalf to maintain and enhance the role of judges in improving the administration of justice in Canada.
-We are counting on your support.
+I hope it will give you a better understanding of the Association and the efforts it makes on your behalf to maintain and enhance the role of judges in improving the administration of justice in Canada.
+We welcome your support and your suggestions.

 Access to Justice Committee, Compensation Committee, Communications Committee, Judicial Independence Committee, Insurance Committee, International Relations Committee, Judicial Support Program Committee, Judicial Conduct Review Committee, Membership Committee, Planning Committee, Education Committee, Retired Judges Committee, Technology Committee.